highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 ## Enable Updated Settings

 If you modify your settings, you'll need to save and restart for the new settings to be reflected.
 You can do this by clicking **Save and restart** once you're done with your modifications.
-This saves your settingd and restarts your domain server.
+This saves your settings and restarts your domain server.

 ![](\save-and-restart.png)